-We are a developer of therapeutics and medical devices with a limited commercialization history.
+We are a developer of therapeutics with a limited commercialization history.
 Evaluating our performance, viability or future success will be more difficult than if we had a longer operating history or approved products for sale on the market.
 We continue to incur significant research and development and general and administrative expenses related to our operations.
 Investment in product development is highly speculative, because it entails substantial upfront capital expenditures and significant risk that any planned product will fail to demonstrate adequate accuracy or clinical utility.
-We have incurred significant operating losses in each year since our inception and expect that we will not be profitable for an indefinite period of time.
-As of December 31, 2018, we had an accumulated deficit of \$127.0 million.